 No, we are very flexible and don’t have any minimum order.
 Very often clients want to try making 2-3 styles with us before placing a bigger order.
 We are constantly expanding our comfort zone and recently started working with activewear and swimwear.
 My new motto is: as long as it’s made with textile, we’ll give it a try!

 A common order we like to work with is 10-piece capsule collections.
 In the future, I would like to develop an ongoing relationship with fashion labels, have fewer clients but bigger collections.
-I think it’s very important for designers to find a compatible pattern cutter they can rely on and go back to them season after season to ensure a continuity in the fit and design details.
+I think it’s very important for designers to find a compatible pattern cutter they can rely on and go back to the season after season to ensure continuity in the fit and design details.

 How do you charge for the work that you do?
 Do you have packages or do you charge per hour?